 During her time as a trainee, Karrina was able to tour a bit nationally as well as travel to Mexico and Honduras with the Ballet Magnificat Trainee II Events Company.
 While living and dancing in Mississippi, she completed online school and earned a Bachelors in Nutrition degree.
 In August of 2016, she moved to Tacoma, Washington to join Paradosi Ballet's touring company.
 She also taught ballet to all ages at a local studio for the year.

-Karrina is beyond excited to be settling in Lubbock and marrying Mark in June 2017.
-She looks forward to being part of the Doxa team, encouraging dancers to work hard unto the Lord and worship him through the ability to move that is a blessing from Him.
+Karrina married Mark in 2017 and currently resides in Lubbock.
+She looks forward to expanding her involvement as part of the Doxa team, encouraging dancers to work hard unto the Lord and worship him through the ability to move that is a blessing from Him.

 Mark Leber, originally from Manila, Philippines, was adopted and raised in Germantown, Maryland.
 He began ballet training at the age of eight with Maryland Youth Ballet.
 In the summers of 2010-2012, he participated in the pre-professional level of Ballet Magnificat!’s Summer Dance Intensive.
 In the fall of 2012, Mark became a trainee at Ballet Magnificat! and was promoted to the Omega Company in 2014 and toured internationally with them for three years.

-He began teaching and choreographing at DOXA in January 2017 and also joined the Christ In The Arts staff where he now serves as an Instructor and Assistant Choreographer.
-He married Karrina (Kuk) Leber in June 2017.
+He began teaching and choreographing at Doxa in January 2017 and also joined the Christ In The Arts staff where he now serves as an Instructor and Assistant Choreographer.
+He married Karrina in June 2017.